2/20/2025

 Max Ingram

 Okay.
-That's helpful.
+Okay, that's helpful.
 Thanks.
-Then a second related question this might be too early to gauge, but any color you could give would be helpful on the postage increase that went into effect January and how maybe some of the conversations you're having, anything we should be thinking about moving forward?
+And then Sort of a second related question would be, this might be too early to gauge, but any color you could give would be helpful on the postage increase that went into effect January and how maybe some of the conversations you're having, anything we should be thinking about moving forward?

 speaker